f1-sanchez/CIND-820-Project/README.md

 The dataset is checked for any incorrect data, missing values, and duplicates.

 #### Exploratory Data Analysis
 This is conducted to have a basic understanding of the data.
-It identifies the patterns and correlations between the features and the class variable.
+It identifies the patterns and correlations between the features and the class variable. <a href="https://github.com/f1-sanchez/CIND-820-Project/blob/main/code/EDA.ipynb">Click here to view the codes used in EDA.</a>

 #### Machine Learning Models
 Decision Tree, Random Forest, and Naive Bayes will be used.